Hommage (film)

-Hommage (Korean: 오마주) is a 2021 South Korean film directed by Shin Su-won, starring Lee Jung-eun, Kwon Hae-hyo, Tang Jun-sang, and Lee Joo-shil.
+Hommage (Korean: 오마주) is a 2021 South Korean drama film directed by Shin Su-won, starring Lee Jung-eun, Kwon Hae-hyo, Tang Jun-sang, and Lee Joo-shil.
 The film depicts a cinema time travel of a middle-aged film director that connects 1962 and 2022.
 It was released in theaters on May 26, 2022.

 Synopsis

 Ji-wan (Lee Jung-eun), a middle-aged film director who is in a slump due to box office failures, crosses the present and the past while restoring the film The Female Judge by Hong Eun-won, a first-generation Korean female director who was active in the 1960s.